Transfer of Real Estate

 Most Alberta municipalities have a June 30th deadline for paying annual property taxes.
 This payment covers from Jan – Dec of the year you are in; meaning the June 30th payment is actually covering the 6 months prior (Jan to June) and the 6 months after (July to Dec).

-There are 2 ways property taxes can be an upfront cost:
+There are 2 ways property tax adjustments can create an upfront cost:

 1) Property Tax Adjustment